Simple oven roasted pork tenderloin with the loveliest balsamic fig sauce you’ve ever tasted!

 - Preheat oven to 450.

 - Sprinkle pork with rosemary, garlic, salt and pepper.
-Heat a large skillet with olive oil over medium heat.
+Heat a large, oven-safe skillet (I used a cast iron) with olive oil over medium heat.
 Add pork.
 Cook pork for 10 minutes, turning halfway to brown each side.
-Remove pork to a baking dish that has been sprayed with non stick spray.
-Bake pork in the preheated oven for 20 - 25 minutes or until a meat thermometer registers 145 degrees.
+Place the skillet in the oven and bake pork in the preheated oven for 30 - 50 minutes or until a meat thermometer registers 145 degrees.
 Remove pork.
 Let pork stand for a few minutes before cutting.

 - Meanwhile, add jam to the same skillet.
 Add vinegar and salt, stir frequently and cook on low heat for 5-8 minutes or until jam has thinned out or until desired consistency.